Got shoes all around the place? Use these shoe storage ideas to keep them organized.

 This suspended shoe rack is another great storage solution for rooms or houses with limited floor area but a lot of free wall space.
 Simply use suspended rails and convert them into shoe and clothing hangers.

-The only downside is this type of shoe rack will only work for heels as this will serve as the hooks to hold the shoes in place on the rails.
+The only downside is this type of shoe rack will only work for heels as these will serve as the hooks to hold the shoes in place on the rails.

 14. Wall-Mounted Wooden Shoe Rack